wrytherUC/TrailAnywhere/README.md

 ### Class Diagram Description

+- Enterprise Application - Will start the TrailAnywhere application
+- Controllers - Decides what to render when a user hits a URL/Endpoint
+- Trails Service - Will create, list trails
+- Alerts Service - Will create trail alerts for specific trials
+- Users Service - Users can log in to perform tasks like create a trail or alert
+- Trails DTO - Noun class to represent a trail
+- Alerts DTO - Noun class to represent an alert
+- Users DTO - Noun class to represent an end user
+- Trails DAO - Interface for trail CRUD operations
+- Alerts DAO - Interface for alert CRUD operations
+- Users DAO - Interface for user CRUD operations

 ## JSON Schema

 - This JSON schema is from our Trail class and what we plan to export for another app.